stschaef/ivy_semantics/README.md

 ## So Far
 A slimmed down typechecker and small step interpreter has been implemented so far in Coq.
 To execute this, I extract OCaml from the Coq code and then connect this to a parser made via `ocamlyacc`.

 This is still very much a work in progress and does not fully work.
-However, typechecking with this should work.
+However, the typechecker currently works.
+Additionally, a slimmed down interpreter with only variables and type declarations currently works.

 ## TODOs
+- Get rid of `Maps.v` import.
+It is only useful for ensuring `eqb` works as expected.
+This should be easily fixable with the proper imports.
-- **Get rid of parser errors**
+- Get rid of double import warning.
+- Implement function symbols properly.
 - Prove type preservation/progress for expressions and commands
 - Prove that commands are well-formed if the underlying expressions are well-typed, and vice versa
 - Need to refactor nondeterminism.
 Probably as maps out of the unit type?
-- For clarity of code, I don't want to carry around 5+ types of contexts.
-Either package these into one large context or do something with a monad (or both).
-- Look over the data structures used again.
-I currently have a mess of different flavors of maps (some from `Maps.v` and some written by me).
-These can likely be optimized.
 - Incorporate assertions (axioms and pre-/post-conditions) into the interpreter
-- Actions need to be implemented
+- Properly scope variables
+- Actions need to be implemented.
+For now we are only handling void actions; however, at some point it might be worth working in (multiple) return types.
+There is a decent argument to be made that these multiple return types are just syntactic sugar anyway, and they don't seem to show up in the code we care about (say Aman's [ivybench](https://github.com/aman-goel/ivybench))
-- probably separate the use of a function as a location and as an actual function
+- Probably separate the use of a function as a location and as an actual function
-- decide is_value as a boolean, not a proposition.
-This should be doable